 Note: it’s important to pasteurize your growing medium to remove any bacteria and competing fungi.
 You can do this with a pressure cooker or steamer!

 These are some well-known issues in growing morel mushrooms.
 The growing instructions might seem easy, but failure rates are high.
 Here are some things that could reduce your chances of success:

 - Lack of moisture: Morels need a moist environment.
 A misting system will be of great help.

 - Too much moisture: It can produce bacterial and mold growth which may prevent morels from developing.

-- Incorrect temperature: They thrive best when the soil is between 55°F and 59°F.
+- Incorrect temperature: Morels thrive best when the soil is between 55°F and 59°F.

 - Infected spawn: There may be an unknown issue that prevents your spawn from developing properly.
 Unfortunately, there’s no easy way to identify this.

 If you haven’t been discouraged, awesome!
 And if you’re reading this, ready to harvest your first morels, congratulations!

 To harvest morel mushrooms, use a sharp knife to cut them free at the stem.
 Alternatively, you can just pull or pinch the mushroom loose from the substrate.
 Brush it to remove surface dirt and bugs.